osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 The certbot container runs a renewal loop that checks for expiring certificates every 12 hours.

+**Automatic Container Restart:** After each successful certificate renewal, certbot automatically runs a deploy hook script (`certbot-deploy-hook.sh`) that gracefully restarts the `perfsonar-testpoint` container.
+This ensures the new certificates are loaded without manual intervention.
+The deploy hook uses the mounted Podman socket (`/run/podman/podman.sock`) to communicate with the host's container runtime.

 **Note:** The certbot container in this setup uses **host networking mode** (via `network_mode: host` in the compose file) so it can bind directly to port 80 for HTTP-01 challenges during renewals.
 This works because the perfsonar-testpoint Apache is patched to NOT listen on port 80.
 Both containers share